 - In a skillet heat oil until hot and brown pork roast on each side.
-Place pork roast on banana leaves and sprinkle the top with the Peruvian Lime Seasoning.
+Place pork roast on banana leaves and sprinkle the top with chili seasoning.
 Top with onion slices.
 Wrap leaves around pork.
 Pour water over the leaves.
 Cook pork roast in 350 degree oven for 3 hours, or 8 hours on low in crockpot.

 - When cooked, remove roast and let cool enough to shred meat with forks.

-- In the meantime, heat the tomato sauce, orange, orange zest and red pepper flakes in a skillet.
+- In the meantime, heat the tomato sauce, orange oil or zest, lime juice and red pepper flakes in a skillet.
 Add the cooked pork and coat well.
 Heat on low for about 15 minutes to let flavors blend.

-Orange Spiced Pork Tacos …It’s What’s for Dinner.
+Orange Spiced Pulled Pork Tacos …It’s What’s for Dinner.

 From the kitchen of Lea Ann Brown, Cooking On The Ranch